jaredhanson/flowstate/README.md

 uninitialized state as the location to redirect the user to when the current state has been completely processed.

-When a success response is sent, any modifications to the current state will be saved if the state is not complete.
+When a response is sent, any modifications to the current state will be saved if the state is not complete.
 If the state is complete, any persisted state will be removed.
-Note that an uninitialized state will never be saved since it is not modified, and the location to redirect to can be preserved by propagating the `return_to` and optional `state` parameters on subsequent requests.
+Note that an uninitialized state will never be saved since it is not modified; the location to redirect to can be preserved by propagating the `return_to` and optional `state` parameters on subsequent requests.

 #### Render a View